jouellnyc/pico_thermostat/README.md

 **Install:**
-- Upload this whole repo into / on the pico using a recent version of micropython
+- Upload this whole repo into / on the pico using a recent micropython firmware
-- Edit TRIGGER_TEMP to your desired temperate trigger
+- Edit TRIGGER_TEMP to your desired temperate trigger in basic_temp.py
+- Power on the Pico with USB and turn on the 12V power supply - start at 5V and turn up to 12V as you like.

 **Credits**
 |[dht20 driver](https://github.com/flrrth/pico-dht20)|[ssd1306  driver](https://github.com/stlehmann/micropython-ssd1306/blob/master/ssd1306.py)|[Circuit and Image](https://forums.raspberrypi.com/viewtopic.php?t=219897&sid=7d5c8cef37829fa4a5cbb0610ec2d0c3)|